 There are powder skis out there that don't need length!

-The era of short fat skis has arrived!
-The Butter Knife's unique feature is its asymmetrical shape, resembling half a surfboard, giving you the sensation of surfing on your skis.
-Its center is 126mm, and it's available in one size (176cm).
+The era of short, fat skis has arrived!
+The Butterknife's defining feature is its asymmetrical shape, resembling half a surfboard, allowing you to experience the feeling of surfing on skis.
+It comes in one size: 176cm with a 126mm center width.

-With a firm tip and a flexible tail, even the short ski lifts the tip and sinks the tail, creating a natural shift.
-The asymmetrical radius (25m outside and 17m inside) is on the outside from the first half to the middle of the turn, creating a smooth, pulled turn, and then the inside radius in the second half, allowing for a clean, clean return to the turn, resulting in extremely smooth
+With a firm tip and a flexible tail, even though it's short, the tip lifts while the tail sinks, allowing for smooth sliding.
+The asymmetrical radius of 25m outside and 17m inside allows for smooth, pulled turns from the beginning to the middle of the turn, while the inside radius allows for a sharp turn recovery in the latter half, resulting in incredibly smooth turns.

-turns.
-The tail shape is exquisite, allowing for excellent maneuverability and maneuverability.
-Its short length makes it extremely easy to handle, making it perfect for tree runs and terrain-adjusting riding.
-While its appearance may scare you off, this is a ski that even those who aren't particularly good at powder should definitely try.
+The tail shape is exquisite, making it perfect for techniques like cutting into corners.
+Its short length makes it very easy to handle, making it ideal for tree runs and riding on different terrains.
+While its appearance might deter some, this is a ski that even those who struggle with powder should try.

 Reviewer: